thestr4ng3r/mcsema/mcsema-python/README.md

  * [Demo 3](./test/demo3): Recompiling an executable with multiple internal functions and external calls.
  * [Demo 4](./test/demo4): Lifting a function with a jump table.
 Currently produces a Segmentation Fault.
  * [Demo 5](./test/demo5): Solving a CrackMe by lifting a given ELF64 executable, replacing a function and using KLEE to perform symbolic execution.
 Requires an installation of KLEE for LLVM 3.5.

+Pre-generated CFG files for all demos are available in [test/cfg](./test/cfg) for anyone who does not have access to an IDA Pro license.

+For Demo 6, a modified version of KLEE for LLVM 3.5 is available in the repository [klee-llvm35](https://github.com/thestr4ng3r/klee-llvm35).